Linear Optimal Partial Transport Embedding: Summary

 \section{Summary}

 We proposed a Linear Optimal Partial Transport (LOPT) technique that allows us to embed distributions with different masses into a fixed dimensional space in which several calculations are significantly simplified.
 We show how to implement this for real data distributions allowing us to reduce the computational cost in applications that would benefit from the use of optimal (partial) transport.
 We finally provide comparisons with previous techniques and show some concrete applications.
-In particular, we show that LOPT is more robust in the presence of noise than other methods.
-We leave the comparison between LOPT and LHK for future work.
+In particular, we show that LOPT is more robust and computationally efficient in the presence of noise than previous methods.
+For future work, we will continue to investigate the comparison of LHK and LOPT, and the potential applications of LOPT in other machine learning and data science tasks, such as Barycenter problems, graph embedding, task similarity measurement in transfer learning, and so on.